I write comic book reviews that NOBODY has ever asked for!

 It was also interesting to see that the government had been working on their own version of Terminators. . .crude and remote-controlled versions.

-Unfortunately, Greene continues to Mary Sue the hell out of things by adding sniper skills and the ability to survive an RPG blast to her already-expansive repertoire of superhuman abilities.
+Unfortunately, Greene continues to Mary Sue the out of things by adding sniper skills and the ability to survive an RPG blast to her already-expansive repertoire of superhuman abilities.

 Then there's the government proto-Terminators.
 Yeah, it was interesting to see that they were there. . .but their ability to take down a Skynet killing machine from the future was pretty ridiculous.